karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 -`<AUName>` is the display name of the Administrative Unit to query for delegated Authentication Administrators.

-## Add a delegated Authentication Administrators to an Administrative Unit
+## Add a delegated Authentication Administrator to an Administrative Unit

 Run the following command to add a delegated Authentication Administrators to an Administrative Unit